tnemalili/bank-api/README.md

 - After deposit/withdraw, handlers publish the transaction event in a goroutine.
 - Publish is non-blocking for API responses.
-- Current code passes `"transaction-topic"` as the SNS topic value.
-In AWS SNS this must be a valid Topic ARN in real environments.
+- Current code reads the SNS topic from `TRANSACTION_TOPIC` and passes it as `TopicArn`.
+This must be a valid SNS Topic ARN in real environments.

 ### Database behavior